Leverage user action and user session properties for web applications

 User action properties and user session properties provide a powerful and flexible means of adding information to each user action and user session.
 You can leverage these properties for deeper visibility into all the details of your users' interactions with your application.

-See the sections below to learn where you can find the values that are captured as user action and session properties and how you can take full advantage of these properties.
+See the sections below to learn where you can find the values that are captured as custom user action and session properties and how you can take full advantage of these properties.

 User session analysis